krakend/playground-community/README.md

 - A **Grafana** dashboard shows the metrics provided by InfluxDB.
 Grafana runs on [http://localhost:4000](http://localhost:4000)
 - A **Jaeger** dashboard shows the traces of the activity you generate on [http://localhost:16686](http://localhost:16686)
-- A **Kibana** dashboard shows the logs registered by Logstash and persisted in Elasticsearch.
-Kibana runs on [http://localhost:5601](http://localhost:5601)

 ### Web client
 This consumer of the API gateway is a simple Express JS application that interacts with KrakenD to fetch the data.
 All code is under `web/`.